 To ensure employees’ skills are relevant for the future, OCBC embarked on work transformation plans and implemented the Future Workforce Initiative, where it reviewed the job roles of about 9,000 employees and identified those with high transformation potential.
 With the findings, it developed reskilling and redeployment transition plans for more than 1,000 employees, and worked on dedicated learning roadmaps and certification pathways to upskill other employees.

 OCBC emphasises instilling a growth mindset among its employees.
 Career opportunities for employees have been extended through its Internal Job Programme, allowing them to broaden their experience in different functions and locations as well as pursue long-term career growth.
 Further initiatives include the OCBC Flex Plan, PSLE Leave Scheme, and Career Break Leave.

 With these practices in place, OCBC's Employee Satisfaction survey showed a 4% increase in overall engagement and work-life balance.

 “People have been and will always remain our top priority.
 Being recognised for doing what is right for our people and the organisation empowers us to do more and we will continue to fulfil our commitment of investing in and taking care of our people,” Mr Jason Ho, Head, Group Human Resources, OCBC Bank.

 This article first appeared in Human Resources Online Q3 2021 edition, and is the third instalment in a four-part series on how TAA 2021 winners implemented fair and progressive practices at their workplaces and excel as exemplary employers.

 View part one of the series on how Aviva puts employees at the heart of the organisation, and its people initiatives.

-View part two of the series on how aAdvantage Consulting Group meet the needs of the business and its employees.
+View part two of the series on how aAdvantage Consulting Group meets the needs of the business and its employees.